cloudcreativity/laravel-json-api/docs/features/media-types.md

 }
 ```

+> The `MultipartDecoder` is a decoder you will need to write with your own logic.
+There's an
+example of what a decoder might look like below.

 The media types listed on your content negotiator are **added** to the list of media types that
 your API supports.
 They will be used for every controller action that the content negotiator
 is used for.